-- Sustainable materials: Installed throughout the interior where possible.
+Sustainable materials: Installed throughout the interior where possible.

-Thanks to the generosity of Carter Subaru, Children’s is thrilled to have received a 2009 Subaru Forester to support and supplement the Adventure Lab.
-The Forester will allow the Adventure Lab team uses a 2012 Ford Escape and 2016 Mazda CX-5 to travel when it just isn’t practical or necessary to drive a 45-foot vehicle someplace and will help the program work toward its goal of minimizing the impact on the environment.
-Instructors will use the Forester for pre- and post-visits to schools, travel to educational events and for trips to resupply the Adventure Lab.
+The Science Adventure Lab team uses a 2012 Ford Escape and 2016 Mazda CX-5 to travel when it isn't practical or necessary to drive our 45-foot vehicle to a location, and it helps us work toward our goal of minimizing environmental impact.
+Instructors use the Escape for pre- and post-visits to schools, travel to educational events and trips to resupply the Adventure Lab.